Translation by: Lugalbanda (https://xenomira.wordpress.com/2018/05/30/xenogears-20th-anniversary-concert-pamphlet-translation/).

 Interviewer: Please tell us how you ended up as the composer for Xenogears.

 Yasunori Mitsuda: At the time, we had just finished up Final Fantasy VI (Note: Final Fantasy III for initial North American release) and Chrono Trigger, and we were just about done with Mana and other projects.
 So, we had started talking about making a PlayStation game.
 We knew we were going to make Final Fantasy VII, but we didn’t have anything set in stone beside that.
 When the sound team had a meeting, we talked about how there was definitely going to be a Mana game and a SaGa game, but Mana would best be left for Hiroki Kikuta-san, and SaGa would be best left for Kenji Itō.
 There were other teams forming, and one of them was Takahashi-san’s Xenogears.
 I didn’t really care what team I ended up being assigned to, but I was interested in Takahashi-san’s desire to try something new.
-In addition, Masato Kato, who wrote scenario, was a good friend of mine, so I had a desire to make another game with him.
+In addition, Masato Kato, who wrote scenarios, was a good friend of mine, so I had a desire to make another game with him.
 (Note: “I, unfortunately, know him too well/ I’ve tried to get away from him but I can’t” in an endearing way) So, I sent a request saying that I would like to be assigned to Takahashi-san’s team if no one else wanted to do it.
 At the time the staff had assembled, the game wasn’t called Xenogears yet.

 Interviewer: It was a different name?